Anti–People's Republic of China sentiment: India

 On 2014, India in conjunction with the Tibetan government-in-exile have called for a campaign to boycott Chinese goods due in part to the contested border disputes India has with China.

 The 2020 China–India skirmishes resulted in the deaths 20 Indian soldiers and an undisclosed number of Chinese soldiers, in hand-to-hand combat using improvised weapons.

 Following the skirmishes, a company from Jaipur, India developed an app named "Remove China Apps" and released it on the Google Play Store, gaining 5 million downloads in less than two weeks.
 It discouraged software dependence on China and promoted apps developed in India.
 Afterwards, people began uninstalling Chinese apps like SHAREit and CamScanner.

 Nepal

 Chinese outlet CGTN published a tweet about Mount Everest, calling it Mount Qomolangma in the Tibetan language and saying it was located in China's Tibet Autonomous Region, which caused displeasure from Nepalese and Indian Twitter users, who tweeted that China is trying to claim the mount from Nepal.

 Sri Lanka

 There were protests against allowing China to build a port and industrial zone, which will require the eviction of thousands of villagers around Hambantota.
 Projects on the Hambantota port have led to fears among the local protestors that the area will become a "Chinese colony".
 Armed government supporters clashed with protestors from the opposition that were led by Buddhist monks.

+Views of China in Sri Lanka are positive; according to a 2026 Pew Research Center poll, 72% of Sri Lankans look at China positively, while only 11% look at it negatively.